nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 |:---:|
 |![Level 1 model diagram](../draft-C2M2_ER_diagrams/Level-1-C2M2-model.png "Level 1 model diagram")|

-#### Level 1: the `project` string

-_A PATH-like fwdslash ("/")-delimited string, where the sequence of /-delimited substrings describes the project containment hierarchy attached to a file, subject or sample.
-DCCs will (optionally) generate these strings in whatever way they see fit (as long as delimited tokens don't contain slash characters).
-Note in particular that there is no default assumption of any relationship whatsoever between the project hierarchy proffered by a DCC in its data submission (via this field) and any formal NIH project structure: in other words, DCCs are free to subdivide their project space however they like at this level, and stuff it in this field as a PATH.
-(More structured -- and programmatically usable -- modeling of organizations, projects and studies associated with C2M2 core entities will be specified in the full C2M2 model, but is not required for Level 1 compliance.)_

 #### Level 1 technical specification: the `file` entity, revisited

 _added properties_